Main Page Content

 Answer: Criminal proceedings are completely separate from the Student Conduct process.
 Cases are resolved with the College student conduct system independent of the outcome of the criminal hearing.

 Answer: The Code of Student Conduct states the behavioral expectations and standards of conduct for all students.
 The rules pertain to the actions of individuals while they are students, either on or off the campus grounds.
 Therefore, a student who is off campus and charged with a civil or criminal offense where there is a nexus to the College may be subject to College disciplinary action.
 The student conduct officer shall use discretion regarding whether the Code of Student Conduct shall be applied to conduct occurring off campus.
-(Code of Conduct, p.
+(Code of Student Conduct, p.
 1).

 Answer: The Student Conduct website has an Incident Report Form and you may complete the form online and submit to the Assistant Director of Student Conduct.
 You may also report an incident by coming directly to the Student Conduct office located in Thompson Hall, Residential Life/Learning Communities Department.
 If you live on campus you may also report an incident to your Resident Assistant and/or Resident Director.